-BASICS is a nationally renowned program designed specifially for college students to help them explore, in a non-judgemental environment, their decisions around drinking to minimize its harmful effects in their life.
-BASICS has a "harm reduction" philosophy with the purpose of reducing harm rather than telling students not to drink.
+BASICS (Brief Alcohol Screening and Intervention for College Students) and CASICS (Cannabis Screening and Intervention for College Students) are nationally renowned programs designed specifially for college students to help them explore, in a non-judgemental environment, their decisions around alcohol or cannabis use to minimize its harmful effects in their life.
+BASICS/CASICS has a "harm reduction" philosophy with the purpose of reducing harm rather than telling students not to use alcohol or cannabis.

-SESSION I: An assessment the student's alcohol consumption patterns, history, and related issues.
+SESSION I: An assessment the student's alcohol/cannabis consumption patterns, history, and related issues.

 SESSION II: A follow-up session providing personalized feedback based on screenings and discussion of ways the student might reduce future health, social, and legal risks.

-If you have been referred to the BASICS program, you will be provided with a link to schedule your two BASICS appointments.
+If you have been referred to the BASICS/CASICS program, you will be provided with a link to schedule your two BASICS/CASICS appointments.